gigi8android/tableau-challenge/README.md

 ### Python

 Jupyter notebook and pandas were used to cleanse the data and merge all csv data files together into one large combined file called "JC-2020-data.csv".
-Due to the limitation of github, these data files were not uploaded to github but they were embedded in the Tableau workbook.

 ### Tableau